Before attempting to add Oracle database accounts to the Privileged Access Service, you should keep the following requirements in mind:

 You cannot use the Privileged Access Service to manage the password for the SYS account because that account requires a physical password file.
 If you attempt to manage the password for the SYS account, you will see an “Invalid account credentials” error.

 The computer where the connector is installed must have the Oracle Data Provider for the .NET Managed Driver (ODP.NET) client library installed in the global assembly catalog.
-You can download the latest Oracle ODP.NET managed driver from the Oracle website.
-Installation instructions for the driver are included in the zip file.
-If you download and install the library after you install the Centrify connector, you should restart the connector before adding the database to Privileged Access Service.
-If you have an older version of the ODP.NET client library, you should check the Oracle website to see if a newer version is available.
+You can download the latest Oracle ODP.NETmanaged driver and Install the ODP.NET client library.
+If you download and install the library after you install the Centrify Connector, you should restart the connector before adding the database to Privileged Access Service.

 Privileged Access Service can manage the account password for standalone Oracle server, or synchronize managed passwords across computers in a Real Application Cluster (RAC).

-You should only add Oracle 11g or Oracle 12c databases to the Privileged Access Service.
+The following Oracle databases are supported: 11g, 12c, 18c , and 19c.
 For more details about which versions of the Oracle database are supported in the current release, see the release notes.

 When configuring the Privileged Access Service for the databases in an Oracle Real Application Cluster, use the following settings: